Enrollment Services: Phone, 1-800-447-6610

 Students who earned an International Baccalaureate Diploma at the conclusion of their high school curriculum are not required to take the SAT or the ACT.
 Wesleyan College awards credit for higher level and standard level International Baccalaureate (IB) courses for which it has a comparable program.
 To receive credit, students must earn a score of at least 4 on the examination for that course.
 Upon receipt of an IB transcript and college admission, students will be awarded up to 30 semester hours of academic credit, with course equivalencies to be determined by program directors in the appropriate disciplines and the registrar.
 Thirty hours is the maximum amount of credit a student may receive for all credit by examinations.

 Joint/Dual Enrollment.
 Students who have completed their sophomore or junior year in high school and are academically talented and highly motivated may be considered for admission to Wesleyan through joint/dual enrollment.
-A minimum of 12 academic units should be completed and acceptable scores from either SAT or ACT submitted.
-In addition, students must submit the following: a completed application for admission, a positive recommendation from a high school counselor and/or principal, and a letter of support from a parent or guardian.
-An interview is strongly recommended.
 Students may enroll in one or more courses per semester.
 Full-time enrollment is considered to be a minimum of 12 semester hours.
 Coursework taken for the purposes of dual enrollment must first be approved by the home high school guidance counselor in coordination with Wesleyan’s Registrar.
 Students admitted through joint/dual enrollment will be considered non-degree seeking.
 After high school graduation, a student who wishes to remain enrolled should apply for admission as a degree-seeking student.
-For more information, contact the Office of Enrollment Services.
-For information regarding the state of Georgia’s Move On When Ready program, please visit www.gadoe.org and search for Move On When Ready or seek information from your High School Guidance Counselor.
+For information regarding the state of Georgia’s Dual Enrollment program, please visit www.gafutures.org and search for Dual Enrollment or seek information from your High School Guidance Counselor.

 Transient Admission.
-A transient student is a student who is currently enrolled at another regionally accredited institution of higher education and wishes to come to Wesleyan and take a course(s) as a non-degree seeking student.
+A transient student is a student who is currently enrolled at another institution of higher education and wishes to come to Wesleyan and take a course(s) as a non-degree seeking student.
 The student must provide a letter from the Registrar at the home institution stating the student is in good academic standing and has permission from the home institution to attend.
 It will be the responsibility of the student, in conjunction with an advisor at the home institution, to select courses appropriate for transfer.
-The student must provide an official transcript from the home institution and must provide evidence through same that she or he has met Wesleyan prerequisites or their equivalent(s) for any course(s) in which she or he seeks to enroll at Wesleyan College.
+The student must meet Wesleyan prerequisites or their equivalent(s) for any course(s) in which she or he seeks to enroll at Wesleyan College.
 The instructor of record for a Wesleyan course may waive the prerequisite if he or she deems that the student has adequate preparation to enroll in the class.
 The transient student must abide by Wesleyan's rules of conduct and all College policies.

 To seek admission by transfer, a student must submit the following items: